DamZiobro/serverless-fastapi/README.md

 make format
 ```

-Creating and Merging Pull Requests
+Creating and Merging Pull Requests according to GitFlow
 --------

 To create Pull Request, go to [Pull Requests](https://github.com/DamZiobro/serverless-aws-lambda-sqs-app/pulls) and